adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 In fact, you won't be able to get very far without one.
 If you have an MSDN account, you already have access to free Azure resources.
 You just need to log into your [MSDN account][15] and activate your Azure benefit.
-Students may be able to get access to [Dreamspark][16] from school resources, but this is not suitable for developing mobile applications.
+Students may be able to get access to [Microsoft Imagine][16] from school resources, but this is not suitable for developing mobile applications.
 This is because storage costs money.
 If you don't have MSDN, then there is a [free trial][17] available.
 Once the trial period ends, you can move to a Pay-As-You-Go account and continue to use free services without incurring a charge.
 I'll point out when you are going to incur charges on your Azure account, but I will be using free resources